Bylaws of The Association of Canadian Jewish Studies / Association d’études juives canadiennes

 Every member of the executive committee or employee of the association and his/her heirs, executors and administrators, and estate and effects, shall be indemnified and saved harmless out of the funds of the association from and against:

-A) all costs, charges and expenses whatever that he/she sustains or incurs in or about any action, suit or proceedings that is brought, commenced or prosecuted against him/her, for or in respect of any act, deed, matter or thing whatever, made, done or permitted by him/her, in or about the execution of the duties of his/her office; and
+1. A) All costs, charges and expenses whatever that he/she sustains or incurs in or about any action, suit or proceedings that is brought, commenced or prosecuted against him/her, for or in respect of any act, deed, matter or thing whatever, made, done or permitted by him/her, in or about the execution of the duties of his/her office; and

-B) all other costs, charges and expenses that he/she sustains, or incurs, in or about or in relation to the affairs thereof, except such costs, charges or expenses as are occasioned by his/her own wilful neglect or default.
+2. B) all other costs, charges and expenses that he/she sustains, or incurs, in or about or in relation to the affairs thereof, except such costs, charges or expenses as are occasioned by his/her own wilful neglect or default.

-18. INTEREST AND DISSOLUTION
+17. INTEREST AND DISSOLUTION

-It is the unalterable provision of these by-laws that members of this association shall have no interest in the property and assets of the association, and that, upon dissolution or winding up of the association, any funds and assets of the association remaining after satisfaction of its debts and liabilities, shall be distributed to the to the recognizable charitable organizations in a field of activity, whose objectives most closely accord with those of this association, as determined by its members at dissolution.
+It is the unalterable provision of these bylaws that members of this association shall have no interest in the property and assets of the association, and that, upon dissolution or winding up of the association, any funds and assets of the association remaining after satisfaction of its debts and liabilities, shall be distributed to the recognizable charitable organizations in a field of activity, whose objectives most closely accord with those of this association, as determined by its members at dissolution.

-19. RULES AND REGULATIONS
+1. RULES AND REGULATIONS

 The general assembly and the executive committee may establish such rules, regulations, procedures, and amendments thereto, not inconsistent with these by-laws relating to the management and operation of the association as they deem expedient.